smaht-dac/smaht-portal/docs/source/getting_started.rst

 You don't need to use a submitted_id if you are referencing an item that already exists in the database.

-Any of the following can be used to reference an existing item in an excel sheet or when using the REST-API.
+Any of the following can be used to reference an existing item in an Excel spreadsheet.

 * **accession** - Objects of some types (eg. Files, Analytes, Samples etc) are *accessioned*\ , e.g. SMAFI4723419.